Get insider access

 Our Verdict

-The Epson EF12 is satisfactory for watching movies.
-Its native contrast is decent, but its brightness is middling, so you need to close the blinds and turn off the lights when using this projector, as it only truly looks fine in a dark room.
+The Epson EF12 is passable for watching movies.
+Unfortunately, its native contrast is inadequate, and its brightness is middling, so it doesn't excel in any particular lighting condition.
 The projector doesn't have a wide color gamut, but it doesn't matter, as it's just not bright enough to make colors pop.
 Thankfully, the projector has great pre-calibration image accuracy, so it's a solid choice for those who care about accurate colors.
 Even though it has no white balance or color adjustments, a slight adjustment to its color temperature gives it fantastic overall accuracy.

 Pros